pgouda89/CreateWorkspace/README.md

     export MVN_HOME=<Maven location on Linux machine>
     export PATH=$MVN_HOME/bin:$PATH

-Run the following command in command line interface after setting the required environmental variables to check the maven version:
+Run the following command in the command line interface after setting the required environment variables to check the maven version:

     mvn -version

 ##### Perforce
-CreateWorkspace utility uses the perforce command line interface.
-P4v needs to be configured and you should have valid credentails.
+CreateWorkspace utility uses the perforce command-line interface.
+P4v needs to be configured and you should have valid credentials.

-Run the following command in command line interface to verify perforce command availability:
+Run the following command in the command-line interface to verify perforce command availability:

     p4 help

 #### Getting started
-Download/clone the project from github.
+Download/clone the project from GitHub.

 ##### Before setup script
+Here is the checklists before executing setup script.
-a.
-Make sure conf/perforceMap.properties has an entry for the Informatica product version you want to build.
+   1. conf/perforceMap.properties should have an entry for the Informatica product version you want to build.
-b.
+   2. Connect to Informatica VPN
+   3. Make sure you have logged-in to the perforce account and perforce client is configured right.
+   4. All the [Pre requisites](#pre-requisites) are available

 ##### Execute setup script
-Execute the following command to list all command line arguments that the setup script supports:
+Execute the following command to list all command-line arguments that the setup script supports:

 Windows: